 The atonement was prefigured in Abel’s offering of the firstborn from his flock already at the beginning of history (Gen 4:4).
 It was prefigured when Abraham prepared to sacrifice his only son Isaac, until God provided a lamb as substitute (Gen 22:8, 13f).
 It was prefigured again at the Exodus.
 Before redeeming his people, God commanded every household to sacrifice a young sheep or goat without blemish, and smear its blood on their doorposts.
 Egypt was ripe for judgement.
 But for the blood, the children of Israel also would have perished.

 Israel’s escape from Egypt in 1447 BC is narrated in Exodus 12-14 and summarised in the table.
 It shows that the week in which Jesus offered up his life followed precisely the chronology of the Exodus.
 In accordance with the first created day, days began and ended in the evening.
 On the 10th day of the month Abib (Nisan), Jesus rode into Jerusalem and presented himself as the paschal lamb.
 Moses stipulated that the lamb should be killed ‘between the two evenings’ of sunset and nightfall on the 14th day (Ex 12:6).
-That the beginning of the day was signified is clear from the instruction to eat the flesh that night and not let any of it remain to the morning.
+That the beginning of the day was signified is clear from the instruction to eat the flesh that night and not let any of it remain till the morning.
 However, the temple authorities interpreted the phrase to indicate the end of the 14th day.
 So it happened that, crucified the following afternoon, he became the paschal lamb for the whole nation at the same time as the Jews slaughtered their paschal lambs (John 19:14).
 God himself made atonement (Ezek 16:63).